Navier–Stokes equations

-In physics, the Navier–Stokes equations (/nævˈjeː ˈstəʊks/ nav-YAY-_-STOHKS) are partial differential equations which describe the motion of viscous fluid substances, named after French engineer and physicist Claude-Louis Navier and Anglo-Irish physicist and mathematician George Gabriel Stokes.
-They were developed over several decades of progressively building the theories, from 1822 (Navier) to 1842-1850 (Stokes).
+The Navier–Stokes equations (/nævˈjeː ˈstəʊks/ nav-YAY-_-STOHKS) are partial differential equations which describe the motion of viscous fluid substances.
+They were named after French engineer and physicist Claude-Louis Navier and the British physicist and mathematician Sir George Gabriel Stokes, Bt.
+They were developed over several decades of progressively building the theories, from 1822 (Navier) to 1842–1850 (Stokes).